Shrubs & Hedges

 Its luscious piney scent will draw the nose and ward off winged enemies.
 For a little gastronomy flair, consider getting the Barbecue Rosemary.
 Its long stalks at maturity make it the perfect skewer for your BBQ parties.
 Guests will praise your cooking prowess, and mosquitoes will curse your rosemary’s scented prowess.

-Another culinary staple of chefs and home cooks around the world.
-It contains natural oils of citronella, which means mosquitos will seek bites elsewhere.
+Lemon Grass—another culinary staple of chefs and home cooks around the world.
+It contains natural oils of citronella, which means mosquitos will stay away.
 Lemon Grass grows to four feet high and three feet wide at maturity, giving it an ornamental grass look.

 If you live south of zone 10, you can have hedges of Lemon Grass to repel mosquitos.
 It can also sit well as a patio plant, and you can move it inside in the winter to enjoy the lemon scent year round.
 It’s also one of the most prolific herbs for recipe inspirations.
 Add to soups, meat dishes, marinades, and, yes, even ice cream.
 Guests will buzz about your food.
 The mosquitos will buzz elsewhere.